 - Escorted Transportation volunteers provided 17,381 trips to medical appointments, to pick up prescriptions, groceries, and to socialization outings to 414 seniors and adults with disabilities.

-- The CARE Law Program attorney provided 1,349 low-income seniors with 57 volunteer support hours and 1,349 professional service hours for pro bono legal services such as wills, guardianships, powers of attorney, and more.
+- The CARE Law Program attorney provided 1,024 low-income seniors with 1,349 hours of pro bono legal services such as wills, guardianships, powers of attorney, and more.

 - Respite Care volunteers provided 22,288 hours of respite (breaks) to 302 caregivers and care recipients.
 Respite allows for the reduction of stress of the caregiver and someone new to share thoughts and ideas with for the care recipient.
 Working together, a care partnership is formed where the one being cared for is at the center of the relationship.
 Family, volunteers, health care workers and the community all support each other.

-- Lifeline personal emergency response systems were installed and maintained in the homes of 287 seniors giving them increased self-sufficiency and confidence that they are able to remain independent.
+- Lifeline personal emergency response systems were installed and maintained in the homes of 287 seniors, providing 861 hours of service, giving them increased self-sufficiency and confidence that they are able to remain independent.

 - Resistance Exercise Training volunteers taught 125 seniors exercises with light weights that help them build strength, gain muscle mass, increase balance and cognitive ability.